danthegoodman1/ScyllaRepairAutomation/README.md

 FWIW if you are an enterprise customer definitely use Scylla Manager.
 This is for the rest of us open source users.

+## How to run this

+You can run this manually on some interval, setup a cron job, a kubernetes job per-cluster, etc. You will want to run this every 7 days (by default, change according to your settings).

 ## Go Version

 Supports optional logging, failure and success scripts, etc.